 Much of nature’s process clearly goes against what we personally desire.
-Self-interest dictates how we think life ‘should be’.
+Self-interest dictates how we think life should be.
 And to prove it, we righteously claim truth is on our side.
 It is fine to want what we want; let us just be honest about it.
-On the other hand, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
-Still, there is the other side, When intelligence increases, there is great falseness.
-Either way is natural, I have to admit.
-It is just not what I want!
-This is a clear example of my moral indignation being a projection — a symptom — of what I want, or deeper down, fear.
-(See symptoms point of view) Realizing this symptomatic side of thought helps counteract thought’s ‘disease’ side of the coin.
+However, chapter 65 notes, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
+Additionally, chapter 18 observes, When intelligence increases, there is great falseness.
+Such mixed messages are not what I want to hear!
+If I’m honest, I must admit that any moral indignation I hold on to is simply a projection — a symptom — of what I want, or deeper down, fear.
+(See symptoms point of view) Realizing this symptomatic side of thought helps counteract thought’s ‘disease’ aspect.

 Sadness also confers some surprising social benefits.
 “While a positive mood may increase self-focus and selfishness, a negative mood can increase concern for others and the quality of communication,” Forgas says.

 Norbert Schwarz, a psychologist at the University of Michigan in Ann Arbor, is one of the pioneers in studying how happy and sad moods inform people about their current situation and influence their thinking styles.
 “We experience our moods as being real and we use them as real information,” Schwarz told staff writer Bruce Bower in an interview.
 “Even someone like me who studies that stuff falls prey to their own moods.”